 The side stones are protected by the channel, but this also makes them much harder to access and more difficult to clean.

 When a ring is worn every day, it’s inevitable that it will pick up some grime and all engagement rings need to be cleaned reasonably regularly if they are going to stay shiny and sparkly.
-Unlike some simpler settings, which can be polished at home, to ensure that a channel set ring continues to look its best it’ll need to be polished by a jeweler.
+Unlike some simpler settings, which can be polished at home, to ensure that a channel set ring continues to look its best it’ll need to be polished by a jeweler using an ultrasonic cleaner:

-Jewelers use an ‘ultrasonic cleaner’ which blasts the ring with high-pitched soundwaves to remove the dirt and ensure that the hard-to-reach channel-set stones are polished up as good as new.
+An ultrasonic cleaner blasts the ring with high-pitched soundwaves to remove the dirt and ensure that the hard-to-reach channel-set stones are polished up as good as new

 Although this might be a little frustrating, it actually doesn’t matter too much.
 The diamonds used in the channel setting will be too small for any clarity issues or slightly lower color grade to make a difference at all – they will still look great.

 There’s a huge amount of variety available with channel set engagement rings, from changing the shape of the center stone to the colors of the stones used in the channel itself.

 I’ve selected a few examples below to give you an idea of what is out there, but it is by no means a definitive list.
 Click through on any of the rings to find out more about it, or to check out the other channel engagement ring options at each retailer.

 Princess cut channel set diamond ring